 |Meetings - Bishops Canning|

-Kennet Beekeepers Association Programme 2019 is available here
+Kennet Beekeepers Association Programme 2020 available now!

 - Friday 2nd February 2018 – Bees and other pollinators